DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-09-why-do-we-need-a-register-of-placement-schools.md

 - special schools
 - pupil referral units
 - alternative provision
-- SEN (special educational needs) resource bases
+- special educational needs and disabilities (SEND) resource bases

 Some schools also contribute to the intensive training and practice (ITP) element of a training course, where that is part of the ITT partnership’s offer.